renovatebot/renovate/docs/usage/upgrade-best-practices.md

 - Update your dependencies often
 - Read the changelogs for the updates
 - Update to new `major` versions in good time
-- Talk with your team about the update stategy
+- Talk with your team about the update strategy

 If Renovate is too noisy for you, read the [noise reduction docs](./noise-reduction.md).